-- intentional killing of the decedent; - 2. killing any other successor in a dispute over the estate; - 3. a serious act of abandoning or maltreating the decedent; - 4. a serious act of forging, tampering with or destroying the will; and - 5. a serious act of compelling or obstructing the decedent's making, alteration or withdrawal of a will by fraud or coercion.
+- i. intentional killing of the decedent: - ii. killing any other successor in a dispute over the estate; - iii. a serious act of abandoning or maltreating the decedent; - iv. a serious act of forging, tampering with or destroying the will; and - v. a serious act of compelling or obstructing the decedent's making, alteration or withdrawal of a will by fraud or coercion.

-In the event that an inheritor who commits any act specified in items (3)-(5) shows true repentance, if the decedent expresses forgiveness or lists the inheritor as an inheritor in his or her will afterwards, such an inheritor shall not lose the right of succession.
-However, a legatee who commits any act specified as aforementioned, shall lose the right to legacy.
+In the event that an inheritor who commits any act specified in aforementioned Items (iii)-(v) shows true repentance, if the decedent expresses forgiveness or lists the inheritor as an inheritor in his or her will afterwards, such an inheritor shall not lose the right of succession.
+However, a legatee who commits any aforementioned act shall lose the right to the legacy.

-4. ESTATE DEALT AS STATUTORY SUCCESSION
+4. ESTATE DEALT WITH AS STATUTORY SUCCESSION